FFLLDDS/cvae-notebook/README.md

-# cvae-notebook
+# conditional-variational-autoencoder

-Implements an autoencoder, a variational autoencoder and a conditional variational autoencoder in a jupyter notebook.
+Jupyter notebook implementing an autoencoder and a variational autoencoder.